 - Remove throw rugs in your home that might slip.

 Calcium and vitamin D are two important components of strong bones.
 Low intakes of either can be harmful to bone health.
-According to the National Institutes of Health, insufficient calcium intake is a contributing factor to bone fractures.
+According to the

 Women age 51 and older should consume at least 1,200 milligrams of calcium each day.
 Calcium-containing foods include low-fat dairy options, such as milk, yogurt, and cheese.
 Many other nondairy calcium sources exist.
 Examples include: